Exercise Science (B.S.) Overview

 The Exercise Science (BS) major provides a comprehensive understanding of exercise, human performance, and healthy living.
 This major prepares graduates for careers in strength and conditioning, sports performance, health and fitness promotion, sports medicine and wellness centers, rehabilitation facilities and clinical research programs.
 Many of our graduates will continue their education with advanced degrees in exercise science, nutrition and public health as well as healthcare professions including medicine, physician assistant studies, physical therapy, and athletic training.

 The curriculum is dedicated to preparing students both professionally and academically for their future career.
+Students complete coursework in general education, kinesiology, cognate areas (outside, but supportive of, Exercise Science), with an emphasis on basic science courses.
 A high degree of excellence is expected in all aspects of career development, including practical and academic success.

 Incoming Freshman students are directly admitted to the Exercise Science program.
 Admission is highly competitive; students with strong math and science preparation will be given preference.